7Block Labs

 Governance Models: Delegation, Quadratic Voting, and More

-Unlock the power of innovative blockchain governance models to enhance decision-making, stakeholder engagement, and operational transparency.
+Tap into the potential of innovative blockchain governance models to boost decision-making, get stakeholders involved, and improve operational transparency.

 Introduction